mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 {{<img src="steve-huffman-2005.webp" max-width="500px" caption="Steve Huffman in 2005">}}

-## Other takeaways

-Dan Bricklin, creator of VisiCalc, didn't really grab me.
-I'm too young to have used VisiCalc, so maybe that's why.

-### Joel is stingy with praise
+## Joel is not big on praise

 Joel Spolsky surprisingly stingy with praise.
-Joel Spolsky continues focusing on his computer and just says, "Cool," and doesn't even turn from his computer screen.
+In the penultimate scene, XX comes to Joel's office to announce he successfully got an article about Fog Creek scheduled for publication in _Crain's_.
+Joel Spolsky simply says, "Cool," without even turning from his computer screen.

 The final line of the documentary is:

+> We hire people who are really, really brilliant individually and do incredible work.
+But that's sort of what we expect of them
+>
-> We hire these incredible engineers.
-We hire people who are really, really brilliant individually and do incredible work.
-But that's sort of what we expect of them, so I don't really feel like it's necessary to puff up their ego too much by saying, "Wow, you did an unbelievable, great thing!
+> I don't really feel like it's necessary to puff up their ego too much by saying, "Wow, you did an unbelievable, great thing!
 Nobody else could have done this."
+>
-What I really want to say is, "That's what we expected."
+> What I really want to say is, "That's what we expected."

-### Fog Creek didn't finance it
+## Fog Creek didn't finance it

 I had always thought that Fog Creek fully funded this documentary, but reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized they specifically didn't fund it.

-They wanted not actually financed by Fog Creek
+It was more of an angel investor model:

 > We’re looking for a filmmaker who will finance and make the film themselves and own the rights.
 We want someone who can promote the film to typical documentary outlets...

-## Joel liked it, apparently

-One of the most surprising parts of the documentary is that Joel Spolsky, someone who cares a lot about product quality, thinks _Aardvark'd_ was a good documentary.
-TODO: Link to part where he says it was good.

-And maybe you think, he's of course going to say that.
-He's financially tied to the movie, so he wants to spin it positively regardless of how he feels.

-But five years later, Fog Creek collaborated once again with Boondoggle Media on a video course called [_Make Better Software: The Training Series_](https://boondogglemedia.com/project/make-better-software/).
-Fog Creek [used to sell this course](https://web.archive.org/web/20110711014829/http://training.fogcreek.com/order.html) for $2000, but now Boondoggle Media has released it [free on YouTube](https://www.youtube.com/playlist?list=PLcIkt5s7w8D0ywp0CBmNFWRTFZic3pWNn).
+He said in his blog that he paid the filmmaker $5k stipend and $5k for expenses, but a later column he wrote for _Inc_ says, "We ended up paying the filmmaker about $30,000."

+It's an interesting choice, and I guess it worked.
+Fog Creek has let a lot of the original links around Copilot die, but the filmmaker still cared enough to upload a high-def copy to YouTube 18 years later.

 ## Aardvark artifacts